Palo (religion): The Nganga

-A key role in Palo is played by a vessel called the nganga, a term which in Central Africa referred not to an object but to a man who oversaw religious rituals.
-This vessel is also commonly known as the prenda, a Spanish term meaning "treasure" or "jewel."
-Alternative terms that are sometimes used for it are el brujo ("the sorcerer"), the enquisa, the caldero (cauldron), or the casuela (pot), while a small, portable version is termed the nkuto.
-A practitioner may switch between these synonyms during a conversation.
+A key role in Palo is played by a spirit-vessel called the nganga, a term which in Central Africa referred not to an object but to a man who oversaw religious rituals.
+This spirit-vessel is also commonly known as the prenda, a Spanish term meaning "treasure" or "jewel".
+Alternative terms that are sometimes used for it are el brujo (the sorcerer), the caldero (cauldron), or the cazuela (pot), while a small, portable version is termed the nkuto.
 On rare occasions, a practitioner may also refer to the nganga as a nkisi (plural minkisi).
-The minkisi are Kongolese ritual objects believed to possess an indwelling spirit and are the basis of the Palo nganga tradition, the latter being a "uniquely Cuban" development.
+The minkisi are Bakongo ritual objects believed to possess an indwelling spirit and are the basis of the Palo nganga tradition, the latter being a "uniquely Cuban" development.

 The nganga comprises either a clay pot, gourd, or an iron pot or cauldron.
 This is often wrapped tightly in heavy chains.
 Every nganga is physically unique, bearing its own individual name; some are deemed male, others female.
 It is custom that the nganga should not stand directly on either a wooden or tile base, and for that reason the area beneath it is often packed with bricks and earth.
 The nganga is kept in a domestic sanctum, the munanso, or cuarto de fundamento.
-This may be a cupboard, a room in a practitioner's house, or an external structure in the practitioner's backyard.
+This may be a cupboard, a room in a practitioner's house, or a structure in their backyard.
 This may be decorated in a way that alludes to the forest, for instance with the remains of animal species that live in forest areas, as the latter are deemed abodes of the spirits.
-When an individual practices both Palo and Santería, they typically keep the spirit vessels of the respective traditions separate, in different rooms.
+When an individual practices both Palo and Santería, they typically keep the spirit-vessels of the respective traditions separate, in different rooms.

-Terms like nganga and prenda designate not only the vessel but also the spirit believed to inhabit it.
+Terms like nganga and prenda designate not only the physical vessel but also the spirit believed to inhabit it.
 For many practitioners, the nganga is regarded as a material manifestation of a mpungu deity.
 Different mpungu will lend different traits to the nganga; Sarabanda for instance imbues it with his warrior skills.
-The choice of nganga vessel can be determined depending on the associated mpungu, while the specific mpungu will be linked to the nganga by a particular type of stone that may be placed in it and a symbol, the firma, which is drawn onto it.
+The mpungu involved may dictate the choice of vessel used for the nganga, as well as the stone placed in it and the symbol, the firma, which is drawn onto it.
 The name of the nganga may refer to the indwelling mpungu; an example would be a nganga called the "Sarabanda Noche Oscura" because it contains the mpungu Sarabanda.